mondele/btt-writer-docs/docs/desktop.rst

 Agreeing to Terms of Use
 -------------------------------

-After you have logged in for the first time, translationStudio displays the Terms of Use.
+After you have logged in for the first time, BTT Writer displays the Terms of Use.
 Read and agree with each of the statements in the Terms of Use by performing the following steps:

 1. Click each statement.